HiSET Social Studies Study Guide: Geography

 Time Zones

-Time zones create a standard time for different areas, allowing people worldwide to coordinate commerce and other activities.
+Set areas that observe standardized times, allowing people worldwide to coordinate commerce and other activities.
 Time zones represented on a globe would look much like slices of an orange.

 Longitude and Latitude